abe-winter/abe-winter.github.io/_posts/2020-04-13-new-mutiny.md

 * States doing blockade-running to maintain their supply chain.
 (May have already happened with the Patriots jet bringing masks to Boston)
 * States investing in local production capacity to maintain supply chain (rather than relying on cross-state networks to fill gaps in international supply chains; subtle difference)
 * States develop institutions to gap-fill non-performing federal institutions (leads to jurisdictional squabbles)
+* States demand $ compensation from feds for emergency actions states took on their own.
+Could be lawsuits, legislative, mass tax withholding, protests.
+Throwing of tea into harbors.

 ### Side-taking